analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad4170_iio/ad4170_iio.rst

 to drive SDP-K1 / Nucleo-H563ZI GPIOs at 3.3V

 **EVAL-AD4170:**

+In case the firmware is being used with the SDP-K1 in the STM32 platform with SPI DMA Mode of operation, an external jumper needs to be connected between D0 and D1 of the Arduino header of the SDP-K1

 Please refer to the user guide for the jumper connections on the EVAL-AD4170 board